spacesops/wdk-wallet-btc/README.test.md

-# wdk-wallet-btc Integration Test Setup
+# wdk-wallet-btc Test Setup

-This guide explains how to set up your local development environment to run integration tests for the `WalletManagerBtc` module.
+This guide explains how to set up your local development environment to run tests for the `WalletManagerBtc` module.

 ---